paescebu/CustomKeyboardKit/README.md

 - Works flawlessly on iOS and iPadOS

 ## Creating the Keyboard
 Simply extend the CustomKeyboard class and provide a static computed property and use the CustomKeyboardBuilder, additionally use the `UITextDocumentProxy` instance to modify/delete the focused text and move the cursor.
-Use the playSystemFeedback closure to play system sounds on `Button` presses:
+Use the playSystemFeedback closure to play system sounds on `Button` presses.
+See the example below:
 ```swift
     extension CustomKeyboard {
         static var yesnt: CustomKeyboard {